|John E. Caldwell|

 |Nora M. Denzel|

-Ms. Denzel has served as the interim Chief Executive Officer of Outerwall Inc. (an automated retail solutions provider) since January 2015.
-Ms. Denzel held various executive management positions from February 2008 through August 2012 at Intuit Inc. (a cloud financial management software company), including Senior Vice President of Big Data, Social Design and Marketing and Senior Vice President and General Manager of the QuickBooks Employee Management business unit.
+Ms. Denzel most recently served as interim Chief Executive Officer of Outerwall Inc. (an automated retail solutions provider) from January to August 2015.
+Prior to Outerwall, Ms. Denzel held various executive management positions from February 2008 through August 2012 at Intuit Inc. (a cloud financial management software company), including Senior Vice President of Big Data, Social Design and Marketing and Senior Vice President and General Manager of the QuickBooks Employee Management business unit.
 From 2000 to 2006, Ms. Denzel held several executive level positions at Hewlett-Packard Company (a technology software, services and hardware provider), including Senior Vice President and General Manager Software Global Business Unit from May 2002 to February 2006 and Vice President of Storage Organization from August 2000 to May 2002.
 Prior to Hewlett-Packard, Ms. Denzel held executive positions at Legato Systems Inc. (a data storage management software company purchased by EMC) and IBM.
-Ms. Denzel has served as a member of the board of directors of Ericsson since March 2013 and Outerwall Inc. since March 2013.
-Ms. Denzel also served on the board of directors of Overland Storage Inc. from 2008 until February 2013.
-Ms. Denzel also serves on the board of directors of FirstRain (a private company).
+Ms. Denzel serves as a member of the board of directors of Ericsson (since March 2013), Outerwall (since March 2013) and FirstRain (a private company).
+Ms. Denzel has served on the board of directors of Overland Storage Inc. from 2008 until February 2013 and Saba Software, Inc. from November 2011 until April 2015.
 She holds a master of business administration degree from Santa Clara University and a bachelor of science degree in computer science from the State University of New York.

 |Nicholas M. Donofrio|